sjtrotter/fedora-pxe-setup/README.md

 Files:
 - wallpapers (folder) - contains image files for desktop wallpaper. these can be any filetype supported by gnome for backgrounds. most that I curated are png's.
 - .gitattributes - git attributes for the large file (settings.tar.gz). any files over 99MB will be handled by git lfs.
-- adduser.local - *No Longer Used* - a script run after user creation on Virtual hosts that addes the newly created users to the VNC server. this should not be considered 'secure' but is a way to have centrally located user accounts on a virtual server. recommend reviewing the global VNC defaults at /etc/tigervnc/vncserver-settings?-default/-required to make it more secure.
+- adduser.local - *No Longer Used* - a script run after user creation on Virtual hosts that adds the newly created users to the VNC server. this should not be considered 'secure' but is a way to have centrally located user accounts on a virtual server. recommend reviewing the global VNC defaults at /etc/tigervnc/vncserver-settings?-default/-required to make it more secure.
 - adduser.local.pp - *No Longer Used* - SELinux policy to allow adduser.local to run.
 - basic-workstation.ks - a basic workstation kickstart file. this uses the entire hard disk, installs the base workstation package group and encrypts the hard drive. **you should change the disk encryption password here**, but **DO NOT git push back into the repo after**.
 - default - basic BIOS menu configuration; no longer used, in favor of default-automenu